beNative/Notepas/README.md

 * Zoom.
 * Localization support using simple text files that are loaded by the application at runtime (i18n using GetText).
 * Monitor external changes.

-* (Experimental) Multi-caret support.
+## Planned features

-* (Experimental) Bookmark support.
+* Bookmark support.
-* (Experimental) support for both internal and external code formatters.
+* Support for both internal and external code formatters.
-* (Experimental) support for Pascal scripting.
+* Support for Pascal/Python scripting.
-* (Experimental) Hex editor.
+* Hex editor.
-* (Experimental) HTML viewer.
+* HTML viewer.
-* (Experimental) structure viewer.
+* Structure viewer.
-* (Experimental) support for multiple views on the same source buffer.
+* Support for multiple views on the same source buffer.
-* (Experimental) support for keyboard macros.
+* Support for keyboard macros.

-* A lot of other unique features will be added soon so stay tuned as the code evolves.
+A lot of other unique features will be added soon so stay tuned as the code evolves.
 For now only preview builds for the Windows, Linux and MacOS X (Darwin) platforms are available, but native FreeBSD and Solaris builds are in the pipeline.

 Notepas is a work-in-progress.
 If you have bug reports or suggestions for new features please submit a new issue.
 Experimental features are activated in debug mode and provide a preliminary look to what's currently cooking in the kitchen.